-While Consistent with the Commission's March 6, 2014 Order, SMT-C charges are currently in o longer be displayed as a separate line item for on the customer's bill.
-For all metered customers, the Companies are proposing to will eliminate that presentation and instead fold the SMT-C charge into the overall distribution rate.
-Since the SMT-C is merely an extension of the Companies' meter and meter reading obligation - neither of which is a separately stated charge on customers' bills - the Companies see no reason to adopt a different view with respect to the SMT-C charges, effective July 1, 2014.
+Consistent with the Commission's March 6, 2014 Order, SMT-C charges will no longer be displayed as a separate line item on the customer's bill.
+For all metered customers, the Companies will eliminate that presentation and fold the SMT-C charge into the overall distribution rate effective July 1, 2014.